Explore Māori Culture, People, Tattoo Art & Language in New Zealand

 The Māori people arrived in New Zealand from Polynesia and their mythical homeland, Hawaiki, around the 1200s.
-The migrating people were made up of distinct subtribes whose culture varied slightly in both language, body art, dancing expression and other practices.
+These early settlers formed distinct subtribes, each with slight variations in language, body art, dance expression, and other cultural practices.

-Actually, the Māori people in New Zealand today have their Polynesian background in common with both the indigenous culture on Easter Island, as well as the indigenous culture on Hawaii.
-These three locations are characterised by being the 3 vertices of the Polynesian Triangle: New Zealand (Aotearoa), Easter Island (Rapa Nui) and Hawaii.
+Today, the Māori people of New Zealand share their Polynesian roots with both the indigenous culture on Easter Island and the indigenous culture on Hawaii.
+These three places form the vertices of the Polynesian Triangle: New Zealand (Aotearoa), Easter Island (Rapa Nui), and Hawaii.

 Nevertheless, these countries are located far from each other and have very different climates.
-Out of all Polynesian countries, only New Zealand experiences four seasons!
-Therefore, the lifestyle and houses here are slightly different from the Polynesian way of life on the tropical islands.
-Anyway, all the Polynesian cultures can trace their origin back to the same cultural roots.
-The people were all excellent mariners and travelled the ocean – settling on different islands way apart.
+Out of all Polynesian nations, only New Zealand experiences four distinct seasons!
+As a result, the lifestyle and housing here differ significantly from those found on the tropical islands.
+Still, all Polynesian cultures share the same ancestral roots.
+The people were exceptional seafarers who navigated vast stretches of ocean — settling on remote islands scattered across the Pacific.

-So although dispersed over a very large area today, the Polynesian communities are united through their language background and ancestral roots.
-They are considered to be a part of the Austronesian people, the prehistoric sea-migrating people originating from Taiwan around 3000 to 1500 BC – reaching as far as New Zealand, Easter Island and Madagascar.
+So, although dispersed across a vast region today, Polynesian communities remain united through their linguistic heritage and shared ancestral roots.
+They are considered part of the Austronesian peoples — prehistoric sea-migrating populations that originated from Taiwan around 3000 to 1500 BC, eventually reaching as far as New Zealand, Easter Island, and Madagascar.

 The Māoris’ Catholic church in Whakarewarewa | Photo: Travel In Culture